ogencoglu/SGN41006_Spring2016/README.md

 Fridays at 10-12 in TB111

 #### Exercises:
-Wednesday 10-12 in TC407 (English and Finnish)
+Wednesday 10-12 in TC407 (English and Finnish) - Andrei

-Wednesday 12-14 in TC407 (English)
+Wednesday 12-14 in TC407 (English) - Oguzhan

-Wednesday 14-16 in TC407 (English)
+Wednesday 14-16 in TC407 (English) - Oguzhan

-Thursday  10-12 in TC407 (English and Finnish)
+Thursday  10-12 in TC407 (English and Finnish) - Andrei

 Project
 --------